 - Obtain a good grade in a Psychology undergraduate degree.

 - Gain some relevant work experience.
+Some courses in Malaysia are now accepting students without work experience.

 - Complete a Masters in Clinical Psychology.